jafingerhut/haironfire/README.md

 The goal here is not to guarantee any kind of completeness of Clojure projects to analyze, but to have a large sample.

-The `feed.clj.gz` file I started with I downloaded on 2020-Feb-08.
+The `feed.clj.gz` file I started with I downloaded on 2020-Feb-08, and can be found in this repository in the `data` directory.
 It seemed to work better using a web browser to go to the URL and get the file -- for reasons I did not discover, `curl` failed to get the file using that URL.

 I decompressed the file to get `feed.clj` and did the following in my REPL, using the Clojure code in this repository.